-Exercise 2: Create a custom report filter
+Exercise 2: Create a custom report and edit its filter

 - 1. Select Presentation Reports in the left navigation pane, and then select the Top Sites Visited report under Internet Activity. - 2.
-Click the Copy button.
+Click the Save As button. - 3.
+In the Save As New Report page, change the Report catalog name to New Top 5 Sites Visited.
+This name appears on the Presentation Reports page.